TMD20/PT-Muxer/README.md

 * outputDir: the location of the output files for the source i.e the mux folder location
 * sourceDir: The location of where the source is found
 * playlistNum: What Number was entered as a response to the question "What playlist" during the demux process
+* playlistFile: The playlist file the playlist number corresponds with
+* streamFiles: All the mt2s streams the JSON matches with.
+Will either match with BDINFO, or be one stream if --splitplaylist is on

 ### 3. ChapterData